Technology

 Trust in Yourself

-There’s one person who knows what’s best for your lifestyle above anyone else: You.
-So once you’ve gathered all the information and weighed the considerations, trust in your decision.
+And remember, there’s one person who knows what’s best for your lifestyle better than anyone else: You.
+So, once you’ve gathered all the information and weighed the considerations, trust in your decision.
 You’ve got this.

 Chat With a CI User